This blog post describes the various tools that I use for both work and hobby projects, on my development PC.

 Unless you have an MS Developer License, there is a lighter version of this seasoned IDE available as “Community Edition”.

-Every few years Microsoft comes out with a new version and it's a mixed bag: at times they appear to take a step backward but developers eventually accept each new version since there are usually significant improvements to be gained.
+Every few years Microsoft comes up with a new version and it's not always clear that you should upgrade right away: at times they appear to take a step backward but developers eventually accept each new version since there are improvements to be gained.
 Anyhow, nobody wants to be left using old tools for too long.

-I prefer to have important tools like this one-version behind.
-Secondly, I update all my personal projects, even the old ones, to the same version of tools.
+I prefer to have important tools like this one-version behind the latest and greatest.
+I update all my personal projects - even the old ones - to the same version of tools.
 That prevents code rotting and a need to keep more than one active toolchain around.

-The 2015 IDE takes a very long time to start, especially after you have added a few add-ons.
+The IDE may take a very long time to start, especially after you have added a few add-ons.
 You can start it much faster in safe mode by creating this shortcut:

 "C:\Program Files\Common7\IDE\devenv.exe" /SafeMode